 From Blog.reliableinsights.com 8/9/16

-On Thursday 9/29/16 I was one of many freelancers presenting portfolios at the annual showcase of The Freelance Exchange of Kansas City.
-This special event allowed interested companies to meet and greet area freelancers.
-As every year, the showcase was a roaring success for everyone.
+On Friday 9/28/18 I will be one of many freelancers presenting portfolios at the annual showcase of The Freelance Exchange of Kansas City.
+This special event allows interested companies to meet and greet area freelancers.
+As every year, the showcase promises to be a roaring success for everyone.